devizer/Universe.SqlServer.SystemViews/Universe.SqlServer.AdministrativeViews.CLI/NuGetPackage/README.md

-# SQL Server Administrative Veiws
+# SQL Server Administrative Veiws CLI
 The intended use of the CLI tool is to provide **metrics** and **execution plans** for SQL Server queries for Continuous Integration (CI) scenarios as offline interactive report.

-UI includes
+UI includes:
 * metrics sorting,
 * database filter,
 * columns chooser,
-* execution plan button,
+* execution plan link to SSMS per query,
 * and sql syntax highlighter.

 It supports SQL Server 2005...2025.